Donghwan127/video-highlight-extraction/README.md

 #### Encoder
 Main difference of our model from the base model is the method of fusion.
-We have explored different fusion methods from (1) GMU(Gated Multi-Modal Unit) to (2) CMGA(Cross-Modality Gated Attention) and (3) Transformer instead of simple concatenation.
+We have explored different fusion methods from (1) GMU(Gated Multi-Modal Unit) to (2) CMGA(Cross-Modality Gated Attention) and (3) Transformer encoder instead of simple concatenation.

 #### Decoder (Inference)
 With the given logits from encoder, decoder spot peaks and span spotted peaks with pre-defined offsets to generate Highlights